 Best Fabric suitable for making masks

-You may use 100% cotton fabric (tightly woven) or a Nylon tricot material (mesh type).
-Use two layers of fabric for more effectiveness.
+You may use 100% cotton fabric (tightly woven with thread count more than 180) Use two or more layers of fabric for more effectiveness.
 I think a good quality Nylon is a tightly woven fabric that wouldn’t let anything pass through its holes.
 But there is the problem of breathability.

 I am making it with cotton toweling fabric.
 Alternatively, you can make them from fabric scraps of old cotton-blend t-shirts or cotton fabric used for towels with a waffle weave.This article suggests using Vinyl and foam for making masks for health professionals.